SanGit56/KI_WebEnkripsi/TUTORIAL.md

 # OpenXPKI Install
 There are 2 methods to run OpenXPKI yourself (yes, you can try OpenXPKI in the [demo site](http://demo.openxpki.org/)): First, by getting a Debian box ready and download the packages from the [package mirror](http://packages.openxpki.org/), see [https://github.com/openxpki/openxpki](https://github.com/openxpki/openxpki).
 Second, by using a ready-to-use docker image _whiterabbitsecurity/openxpki3_.
 In this installation tutorial, we will cover the second method as there will be a complex step in the first method.
 Also this tutorial is for those who are trying from Windows.

-Applications you need to have before following this tutorial:
+## Applications you need to have before following this tutorial
 1. WSL (Windows Subsystem Linux) with Ubuntu installed
 2. Docker Desktop (optional)